tfcp68/yantrix/docs/index.md

 ## Syntax Breakdown

 Let's see what's happening in depth.
 The diagram describes an [`FSM`](./architecture/200_FSM.html), &ndash; a finite state machine, a control object that is characterized by a limited set of `States`, and it always resides in one and only one of them.

+### States

 Every `State` is independent on another and difference between `States` is _qualitative_, i.e. they represent some orthodox scenarios in App:

 -   Slider is usable and idle (enabled)
 -   Slider can't be interacted with (disabled)